-Cross regional training and collaboration
+Cross regional collaboration and touring show

 Illuminart & Partners

 Regional South Australia